Introduction

 9. Maintenance & Saltwater Care

-- Rinse After Use: Flush buzzbaits in freshwater immediately to remove salt crystals.
+- Rinse After Use: Thoroughly flush buzzbaits with freshwater to remove salt.

-- Inspect Hardware: Monthly check for rust or bending; replace hooks and split rings as needed.
+- Inspect Hardware: Monthly checks for rust or bending; replace hooks and split rings as necessary.

-- Lubricate Moving Parts: Apply a drop of reel oil to blade pivot points to maintain free spinning.
+- Lubricate Moving Parts: Apply reel oil on blade pivot points for free spinning.

-Storage Tip: Store in ventilated trays with silica gel packs to control humidity and prevent corrosion.
+Storage Tip: Store lures in ventilated trays with silica gel packs to control humidity and prevent corrosion.

 10. Multimedia Resources